mui/material-ui/docs/src/pages/customization/themes.md

 ## Theme provider

-You need to use the `<MuiThemeProvider />` component in order to inject a theme into your application.
+You need to use the `MuiThemeProvider` component in order to inject a theme into your application.
 However, this is optional, Material-UI components come with a default theme.
 We rely on the context feature of React.

-Make sure that `<MuiThemeProvider />` is a parent of the components you are trying to customize.
+Make sure that `MuiThemeProvider` is a parent of the components you are trying to customize.
 You can learn more about it [reading the API section](#muithemeprovider).

 ## Configuration variables